 Mikhail Mordasov is a freelance photographer based in Sochi.
 He has worked as a stringer for AFP and Reuters, and had work published in numerous publications including The Washington Post, International Herald Tribune, Newsweek, Der Spiegel and Russian Report.
 You can view his portfolio here.

 Maria Morina is a Russian photographer and filmmaker.
 Since 2009 has been working on joint project by three female photographers Grozny: Nine Cities, which explores specific aspects of the aftermath of the two Chechen wars and which has won several international awards.Her short documentary film, Nizhny Tagil Youth, which explores notions of work and freedom in the lives of young people in Nizhny Tagil, was selected for the Rencontres Internationales in Paris/Berlin/Madrid and screened in 2011-2012.
 She is currently involved in the production of her first full-length documentary film and a series of photo and video art projects.
 She is based in St Petersburg.

 Andrei Morozov is a Moscow-based journalist and founder of the event agency Proper People.
 A keen music aficionado, he is known for introducing European and US electronic bands to a Russian audience.

-Elise is the news editor of The Calvert Journal.
-In 2014 she graduated from Cambridge with a languages degree.
-She is passionate about Eurovision, film, mental health and tea (+obligatory cake).
+Elise was News Editor of The Calvert Journal for two years (2015 — 2017).
+She graduated from Cambridge with a languages degree and is now pursuing an MA in Greece.
+She is passionate about Eurovision, Soviet musicals, mental health and tea (+obligatory cake).

 Monika Mróz was born in Wrocław, Poland, where she studied journalism and communication design.
 She has worked as a freelance editor for online publications such as Thisispaper and The Ones We Love and is mainly interested photography and the visual arts.